minhhn2910/tensorox/README.md

 * Generally, each benchmark will have an original version in 1 folder (e.g. inversek2j/ ), the tensor version (100% approximated) is in the second folder (e.g. inversek2j_approx/ ).
 The auto tuning version to adjust speed/accuracy tradeoff by mixing both tensor version and float version are available at the third folder for each benchmark (e.g. inversek2j_approx_mixed).

-* Helper functions and tools are available at benchmarks/scripts/ folder.
+* Helper functions and tools to rewrite your programs are available at benchmarks/scripts/ folder.

 Please read the README file in each subfolder for further instruction on how to run each type of benchmarks because they belong to different benchmark suites.